Submissions

 • The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

-• The submission file is in Microsoft Word, and PDF document file format.
+• The submission files are in both Microsoft Word and PDF document formats.

 • Where available, DOI or URLs for the references have been provided.

-• The text is 1.15-spaced; uses a 12-point Yu Gothic font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.
+• The text is 1.15-spaced; uses a 12-point Times New Roman font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

 Author Guidelines